4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 .. image:: ml_product_antipattern.jpeg

-They unite components (backend and model files), which have a significantly different life cycle, development process, different skills needed for development, often even different programming languages.
-Moreover, we need ML pipeline inside backend CI/CD process of united backend, to keep critical information about how the model was generated.
-The architecture of such united backend becomes incredibly complex, and making changes becomes incredibly expensive.
+They unite components (backend and model files), which have a significantly different life cycle, development process, development skills, often even different programming languages.
+Moreover, they need ML pipeline inside CI/CD process of united backend to keep critical information about how the model was generated.
+The architecture of CI/CD such united backend becomes incredibly complex, and making changes becomes incredibly expensive.
 To make changes in such backend, we need to roll out a new model; to make changes to the model, we need to roll out a new backend.

-The picture below from Google illustrates how much the model development process differs from the software development process.
+The picture below from Google illustrates how much the ML development process differs from the development process for canonical software.
 The pcicture depicts CI/CD and ML pipeline needed to develop a single model service ("one model"):

 .. image:: google_ml_pipeline_and_cicd.jpeg